Prostitution in Japan: Types

 The sex industry in Japan uses a variety of names.
 Soaplands are bath houses where customers are soaped up and serviced by staff.
 Fashion health shops and pink salons are notionally massage or esthetic treatment parlors; image clubs are themed versions of the same.
 Call girls operate via delivery health services.
 Freelancers can get in contact with potential customers via deai sites (Internet dating sites).

 Tokyo is the business and trade center of Japan, and therefore also a thriving market for sex work of all varieties.
-Kabukicho, an entertainment and red-light district in Shinjuku, Tokyo, measures only 0.34 km2, and has approximately 3,500 sex parlors, strip theaters, peep shows, "soaplands", 'lovers' banks, porno shops, sex telephone clubs, karaoke bars and clubs, etc.
+Kabukicho, an entertainment and red-light district in Shinjuku, Tokyo, measures only 0.34 km2 (34 hectares) and has approximately 3,500 sex parlors, strip theaters, peep shows, "soaplands", 'lovers' banks, porno shops, sex telephone clubs, karaoke bars and clubs, etc.

 It was reported in 2003 that as many as 150,000 non-Japanese women were then involved in prostitution in Japan.
 According to National Police Agency records, out of 50 non-Japanese people arrested for prostitution offences in 2013, 31 (62%) were mainland Chinese, 13 (26%) were Koreans and 4 (8%) were Thai.

 According to National Police Agency records, out of 224 non-Japanese people arrested for prostitution offences in 2018, 160 (71%) were mainland Chinese, 19 (8%) were Thai.

 Many businesses related to prostitution voluntarily (i.e., despite there being no regulation requiring it) ban entry to foreigners, including tourists, people who cannot speak Japanese, and even people who do not have Asian traits.
-However in recent years, several businesses have been set up to specifically cater to the foreigner market.
+However, in recent years, several businesses have been set up to specifically cater to the foreigner market.